William Faulkner: Themes and analysis

 Faulkner advocated a gradual abolition of racial segregation and made racial prejudices the subject of a number of his works including Intruder in the Dust, but was critical of forced or fast-moving desegregation.
+In 1956, he argued against school segregation in Harper's Magazine.
 He argued that civil rights activists should "go slow" and be more moderate in their positions.
 The essayist and novelist James Baldwin was highly critical of Faulkner's views around integration, seeing him as part of a group of educated white Southeners who falsely believed that there could be a middle ground between segregationists and integrationists.
 Ralph Ellison said that "No one in American fiction has done so much to explore the types of Negro personality as has Faulkner."

 The New Critics became interested in Faulkner's work, with Cleanth Brooks writing The Yoknapatawpha Country and Michael Millgate writing The Achievement of William Faulkner.
 Since then, critics have looked at Faulkner's work using other approaches, such as feminist and psychoanalytic methods.
 Faulkner's works have been placed within the literary traditions of modernism and the Southern Renaissance.

 French philosopher Albert Camus wrote that Faulkner successfully imported classical tragedy into the 20th century through his "interminably unwinding spiral of words and sentences that conducts the speaker to the abyss of sufferings buried in the past".